inflatador/boomerang/README.md

 vagran ssh
 cd mysite

-// You can now set the database setting in the mysite/settings.py file.
+// You can now set the database connection credentials in the mysite/settings.py file.
 vim mysite/settings.py

 ```